 Sue doesn’t understand why Peri hasn’t handed in her notice yet.

 Sue: She must be gutted.
 Even travelling with the Master would be better than this.

 The Doctor asks Peri to identify something odd on the TARDIS scanner.

 Peri: A bump.

 The Doctor: A bump?
 A BUMP?

-Sue: How did he say those lines without glancing at Peri’s cleavage?
-I’m impressed.
+Sue: How he said those lines without staring at her cleavage, I’ll never know.

-Sue: (as Edgeworth) These new bathroom tile designs are superb!
+Sue: (as Edgeworth) Well done, boys!
+These new bathroom tile designs are superb!

 Sue: You need to get out more, son.